top of page

 Inclusivity

-BRD offers in studio training to better wrap dance studios off dance classes for people with disabilities.
+BRD provides in-studio training to empower dance studios to offer inclusive dance classes for individuals with disabilities.

 Want to learn more?
 Join our Inclusive Dance Studio Training now.